jeffwongqy/Biomedical-Healthcare-Data-Science/README.md

 Our primary focus is on analyzing tabular datasets, the structured format that underpins much of medical research and patient information.

-Through this platform, you'll explore how AI can unlock hidden patterns within these datasets, leading to breakthroughs in diagnosis, treatment, and personalized medicine using the power of genomics.
+Through this platform, you'll explore how AI can unlock hidden patterns within these datasets, using genomics to lead to breakthroughs in diagnosis, treatment, and personalized medicine.